Jan Johnson

-Jan Johnson (born November 11, 1950 in Hammond, Indiana) is an American former athlete who competed mainly in the pole vault.
-He graduated in 1972 from the University of Alabama, where he holds the school record in the pole vault at 18 feet, 1/2 inch.
+Jan Johnson (November 11, 1950 – February 23, 2025) was an American athlete who competed mainly in the pole vault.
+He graduated in 1972 from the University of Alabama, where he holds the school record in the pole vault at 18 ft 0.5 in.
+Johnson was born in Hammond, Indiana.

 He competed for the United States in the 1972 Summer Olympics held in Munich, Germany, where he won the bronze medal.